MannLabs/alphapeptstats/README.md

 AlphaStats can be installed and used on all major operating systems (Windows, macOS and Linux).
 There are two different types of installation possible:

-* [**Pip installer:**](#pip) Choose this installation if you want to use AlphaTemplate as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
+* [**Pip installer:**](#pip) Choose this installation if you want to use alphastats as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
 If needed, the GUI and CLI can be installed with pip as well.
 * [**Developer installer:**](#developer) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
-This installation allows access to all available features of AlphaTemplate and even allows to modify its source code directly.
-Generally, the developer version of AlphaTemplate outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.
+This installation allows access to all available features of alphastats and even allows to modify its source code directly.
+Generally, the developer version of alphastats outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

 ### Pip